Azure/azure-cli/src/command_modules/azure-cli-container/README.rst

     Arguments

     Resource Id Arguments
-        --ids              : One or more resource IDs (space delimited).
+        --ids              : One or more resource IDs (space-delimited).
 If provided, no other 'Resource Id' arguments should be specified.
         --name -n          : The name of the container group.
         --resource-group -g: Name of resource group.
 You can configure the default group using `az